rakhimov/scram/doc/fta_probability_calc.rst

 primary events in the fault tree.

-Exact Probability Calculation Implementation
+The Exact Probability Calculation Implementation
 ========================================================

 The general probability formula for sets is expanded recursively.
 In each iteration, some sets are merged in order to account for common members in minimal cut sets.
-This algorithm is also used for series expansion.
+This algorithm is also used for series expansion, giving the Sylvester-Poincaré expansion.

-Approximate Probability Calculation Implementation
+The Approximate Probability Calculation Implementation
 ========================================================

 Approximate calculations are implemented in order to reduce calculation